Spend Controls

 - month - 1st of month, 00:00 UTC

-Up to six budgets coexist (three windows × two scopes).
-When multiple budgets are active, the lowest binds — anycloud budget show names which one is closest to its cap.
+Up to six budgets can coexist: three windows times two scopes.
+When multiple budgets are active, the lowest one binds.

 Scopes

-- account (default) — counts every deployment, including interactive
+- account - counts every deployment, including interactive

 - Forecasting.